wwmm/easyeffects/README.md

 - [libsndfile](http://www.mega-nerd.com/libsndfile/)
 - [zita-convolver](https://kokkinizita.linuxaudio.org/linuxaudio/)
 - [libebur128](https://github.com/jiixyj/libebur128)

+To be able to read documentation inside the GUI, you need [yelp](https://gitlab.gnome.org/GNOME/yelp) package.

 ## Changelog
 - For information about changes between versions take a look at our